menu

 Overview

 Graysville is a tiny village located in the state of Ohio.
 With a population of 67 people and just one neighborhood, Graysville is the 815th largest community in Ohio.
-Graysville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Graysville was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce